d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-gluon.md

 net.initialize(init.Normal(sigma=0.01))
 ```

-Again, note that as always, Gluon automatically
+Note that Gluon, as usual, automatically
 infers the missing input dimensions to each layer.

-Training the model follows the exact same steps as in our softmax regression implementation.
+The training loop is *exactly* the same
+as when we implemented softmax regression.
+This modularity enables us to separate
+matterns concerning the model architecture
+from orthogonal considerations.

 ```{.python .input  n=6}
 batch_size, num_epochs = 256, 10